hanami/guides/content/v2.1/helpers/string-escaping.md

 `escape_html` (also aliased as `h`) returns an escaped string that is [safe to include in HTML templates](/v2.1/views/templates/).
 Use this helper when including any untrusted user input in HTML content, particularly within other helpers that mix untrusted input among HTML tags.

-This helper marks the escaped string marked as HTML-safe, ensuring it will not be escaped again.
-If the given string is already marked as HTML-safe, then it will be returned without escaping.
+This helper marks the escaped string marked as HTML safe, ensuring it will not be escaped again.
+If the given string is already marked as HTML safe, then it will be returned without escaping.

 ```ruby
 escape_html("Safe content")